giuthas-talks/Ropecon2024/README.md

 # Borrowing a Language 101 and Ideas for Fantastic ((un)real) Speech

-Two talks and two workshops workshop I gave at Ropecon in Helsinki in summer of 2022.
+A talk and a workshop I gave at Ropecon in Helsinki in summer of 2024.
+Slides for the talk (in Finnish) are [here](https://github.com/giuthas-talks/Ropecon2024/blob/main/borrowing_a_language.pdf).
+The workshop was purely interactive this year, so there are no slides.

 These evolved from two talks at [Indiana Comicon 2022 (slides in English)](https://github.com/giuthas-talks/Comicon2022) and have been part of the program at Ropecon in also at least [2023 (slides in Finnish)](https://github.com/giuthas-talks/Ropecon2023):